QCI rises to the quantum computing portability challenge

 In addition to Righetti, D-Wave, and IonQ, the list of organizations building quantum computing platforms includes Alphabet, IBM, Honeywell, Amazon, Microsoft, Alibaba, Nokia, Intel, Airbus, Hewlett-Packard Enterprise (HPE), Toshiba, Mitsubishi, SK Telecom, NEC, Raytheon, Lockheed Martin, Biogen, Volkswagen, Silicon Quantum Computing, Huawei, Amgen, and Zapata.

 The Chinese government is also known to be funding quantum computing research, as is the U.S. via agencies such as the National Security Agency (NSA), National Aeronautics and Space Administration (NASA), and Los Alamos National Laboratory.
 In most cases, there is a fair amount of collaboration between many of these entities.
-For example, Alphabet subsidiary Google has created Quantum AI Laboratory in collaboration with the NSA using quantum computers provided by D-Wave.
+For example, Alphabet subsidiary Google has created Quantum AI Laboratory in collaboration with NASA using quantum computers provided by D-Wave.

 Eventually, quantum systems will become yet another platform organizations can invoke as a cloud resource.
 However, the number of quantum systems that might be made available via the cloud is likely to be extremely limited for many years to come, which means employing quantum systems will be costly.
 And there is currently no standard set of APIs for invoking these systems, a void QCI is hoping to fill as it continues to develop Qatalyst.